Limited-Memory BFGS with Displacement Aggregation

 Such a result cannot be proved for L-BFGS \cite{Noce80}.
-Common theoretical results for L-BFGS merely show that if the Hessian approximations are sufficiently positive definite and bounded, then one can achieve a local linear rate of convergence, i.e., no better than the rate offered by a steepest descent method.
+Common theoretical results for L-BFGS merely show that if the pairs employed have $s_k^Ty_k$ sufficiently positive and bounded above for all $k \in \N{}$, then the Hessian approximations are sufficiently positive definite and bounded and one can achieve a local linear rate of convergence, i.e., no better than the rate offered by a steepest descent method.